bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

 ### Introduction to key concepts and terms

 Visit our [discussions page](https://github.com/bcgov/sso-keycloak/discussions/136) to understand key concepts and terms as you make use of our Self Service application to integrate your digital application with a with BC government approved login option.

+### Openshift Clusters
+In mid 2022, we moved our keycloak instance from the Platform Services **Silver Openshift cluster** to their **Gold Openshift cluster**. by April 2023, all of our services will live in Gold.

 ### Environments and Accounts